Book censorship in China: Mainland China

 As well as censoring the publication of such books within China and encouraging self censorship, the importation and dissemination of such material is often severely punished and circulation by the way of online files is strictly controlled.
 Over time China has banned dozens of books, all with their own reasons. (see below in the List of banned books section).
 Book types that are typically banned are as follows: Books about Chinese modern politics, biographies of former leaders.
 Books about the lives of or allegations concerning current leaders - these are particularly sensitive topics.
 Books concerning Tibet and Xinjiang that do less than fully endorse that these have always and will always be part of China.
 Books about the Dalai Lama, about the 1989 Tiananmen Square protests and massacre or the events of the Cultural Revolution.
 Books about the Falun Gong religious movement, and other religious books which may contradict government endorsed theology, including some editions of the Holy Bible.
 Books of allegorical fiction that obliquely criticize the Chinese government.

-Censorship in Mainland China also extends from political topics into social taboos.
+Censorship in mainland China also extends from political topics into social taboos.
 The CCP has made strict regulations on books that have explicit descriptions of sex, like extramarital sex.

 China's state-run General Administration of Press and Publication (新闻出版总署) (GAPP) screens all Chinese literature that is intended to be sold on the open market.
 The GAPP has the legal authority to screen, censor, and ban any print, electronic, or Internet publication in China.
 Because all publishers in China are required to be licensed by the GAPP, that agency also has the power to deny people the right to publish, and completely shut down any publisher who fails to follow its dictates.
 Consequently, the ratio of official-to-unlicensed books is said to be 40%:60%.
 According to a report in ZonaEuropa, there are more than 4,000 underground publishing factories around China.
-The Chinese government continues to hold public book burnings on unapproved literature or books that have since fallen out of favor with CCP elites though critics claim this spotlight on individual titles only helps fuel book sales.
+The Chinese government continues to hold public book burnings on unapproved literature or books that have since fallen out of favor with CCP elites.